4rge/Shell-Script-Templates/Sh-Menu-Using-YAML/README.md

-# Sh-Menu-Using-YAML
+# Sh-Menu-Using-Json

 This project provides a simple, highly modular and extensible command-line interface.
-Built using a Bash script that dynamically reads commands from a YAML configuration file.
+Built using a Bash script that dynamically reads commands from a json configuration file.
 Users can easily execute common operations through a straightforward menu.

 ## Files

 - `menu.sh`: The main Bash script that displays the menu and executes commands based on user selection.
 - `options.yaml`: The configuration file containing the command names and associated commands.
-(Note: Templates available in the YAML-Options-Templates folder.)

 ## Getting Started